linux-minidisc/linux-minidisc/README.md

 Use the device type provided by `libusbmd` for detection of devices instead of relying on the string "NetMD" appearing in the device name.

+## Nicer command-line handling for netmdcli

+More structured command-line handling and better argument parsing / error reporting for `netmdcli` has been implemented.
+Some commands weren't visible in the help text, these have now been added.
+The JSON track list has been renamed to the `json` sub-command, and by default, the help message is printed.
+The CLI `discinfo` command now shows the text-only disc info (like before the JSON changes).

+Right now the commands have mostly been implemented in a backwards-compatible manner, in the future it might make sense to shuffle around and rename some commands.